mx101/NotGalaga/DEVELOPMENT.md

 - 4:00am - Working on enemy/bullet collision now.

 - 4:20am - Enemy/Bullet collision is functioning.
 If the bullet ofRectangle and enemy ofRectangle intersect, both are deleted.

+- 4:30am - Some play testing at the current stage.

+- 4:35am - Created generic CreateEnemy helper function.
+Takes in an x, y, and type to create an enemy in the game.